python/cpython/Doc/library/struct.rst

 Standard Formats
 ^^^^^^^^^^^^^^^^

-When exchanging data beyond your process such as netowkring or data, be precise.
+When exchanging data beyond your process such as networking or storage, be precise.
 Specify the exact byte order, size, and alignment.
 Do not assume they match the native order of a particular machine.
 For example, network byte order is big-endian, while many popular CPUs are little-endian.
-In those situations, the user must define this explicitly.
+By defining this explicitly, the user need not care about the specifics of the platform their code is running on.
 The first character should typically be ``<`` or ``>`` (or sometimes ``!`` to be explicit that the format will use network byte order).
 Padding is the responsibility of the programmer.
 The zero-repeat format character won't work.
 Instead, the user must